kubernetes/community/contributors/design-proposals/node/kubelet-cri-logging.md

 ContainerConfig.LogPath: <containerName>_<instance#>.log
 ```

-Because kubelet determines where the logs are stores and can access them
+Because kubelet determines where the logs are stored and can access them
-directly, this meets requirement (1).
-As for requirement (2), the log collector
+directly, this meets requirement (2).
+As for requirement (3), the log collector
 can easily extract basic pod metadata (e.g., pod UID, container name) from
-the paths, and watch the directly for any changes.
+the paths, and watch the directory for any changes.
 In the future, we can
 extend this by maintaining a metadata file in the pod directory.

 **Log format**